The Importance of Fresh Foods Vs. Canned and Frozen Food

 Buy an Instant Pot

 An Instant Pot is a type of modern pressure cooker.
 Pressure cooking traps the steam being released from a boiling pot.
 If you know anything about physics, raising the pressure also raises the temperature.
-Using a pressure cooker, your foods will be cooked faster, at a much higher temperature.
+Using a pressure cooker, your food will cook faster, at a much higher temperature.
 Things like dry beans, which typically take 8 hours to soak and 4 more to cook, take only 45 minutes in a pressure cooker.
 Mashed potatoes can be made in minutes, not hours.
 Further, modern Instant Pots have a variety of functions to create soups, saute foods, and even make a perfect batch of rice.

 Learn about Plant-based, Whole-food Diets

 Just Try It!

 One of the main reasons that most people do not buy fresh foods is simply for convenience.
-And, we won’t lie, the first few weeks will be the hardest part of switching over.
+And, we won’t lie, the first few weeks will be the hardest part of switching over or getting used to cooking again or for the first time.
 You will have to find new recipes, learn new cooking techniques, and do much more meal planning than you normally would.
 However, after only a few weeks on a fresh diet, you will feel better, cook better, and may find that you enjoy the process of cooking meals.

 In fact, cooking a meal is mostly physical.
 You chop veggies, mix a salad, and stir a bowl of soup.
-But after the first time doing these actions, your brain can start to wander away from your cooking.
+But after a few times of repeating these actions, your brain can start to wander away from your cooking.
 People think of the time spent cooking as a waste, but in reality, it can be an excellent way to unwind, focus on your thoughts, and reduce your stress levels.
 Between that and the healthy food you are now eating, you are sure to feel better in no time!